IEG Fellowship Programme

 What we offer

-• An affordable room in our dormitory with shared kitchen and bathroom.
+• An affordable room in our residency with shared kitchen and bathroom.
 Option for a partner room.

-• involvement in the IEG’s research group “Digitality in Historical Research” and the “DH Lab” (including exchange on various digital methods, weekly participation in the Jour Fixe, presentation and discussion of one’s own work with a digital focus)
+• involvement in the IEG’s research group “Digitality in Historical Research” and the “DH Lab” (including exchange on various digital methods, weekly participation in the Jour Fixe, presentation and discussion of individual research projects with a digital focus)

 Requirements